Accounting for Flood Hazards in the Subdivision Approval Process

-This article draws on a forthcoming PAS report to highlight specific areas of concern for updating subdivision standards and review processes to improve the management of flood risk.
+This issue of Zoning Practice highlights specific areas of concern for updating subdivision standards and review processes to improve the management of flood risk.
+It focuses on geographic features, layout and design, infrastructure, platting, and watershed management.

 About the Authors